 If you’re feeling nervous about traveling on the Greyhound bus, this post has tips to help you feel more confident.

 Now more than ever travelers are looking for alternatives to flying.
 Whether this is due to environmental concerns or due to exposure concerns during Covid-19, traveling via the Greyhound bus is an option you may want to consider.

 Though their epic Discovery Pass is no longer available, it’s still pretty affordable to travel via the Greyhound.

-So, without further ado, here is my list of tips for traveling by bus in the U.S.
+Here are our list of tips for traveling by Greyhound bus in the United States.